Acurisu/CancerCraft/README.md

         for i in range(self.count):
             self.entity_ids.append(VarInt.read(file_object))
 ```
-They can be added with the same procedure as mentioned above.
+It can be added with the same procedure as mentioned above.

 To start/stop [fishing](https://minecraft.gamepedia.com/Fishing) press `f`.